plotly/plotly.py/doc/python/webgl-vs-svg.md

 - The Canvas API, which supports raster rendering, and can exploit GPU hardware acceleration via a browser technology known as WebGL.

-Each `plotly` trace type is primarily rendered with either SVG or WebGL, although WebGL-powered traces also use some SVG.
-The following trace types use WebGL for part or all of the rendering:
+Each `plotly` trace type is rendered with either SVG or WebGL.
+The following trace types use WebGL for rendering:

 * Accelerated versions of SVG trace types: `scattergl`, `scatterpolargl`, `heatmapgl`
 * High-performance multidimensional trace types: `splom`, or `parcoords`